 When you are spiritually starved, you need to begin feeding your spirit.

-As shown in the illustration, there are several steps you can take to promote your spiritual health.
+As shown in the slide, there are several steps you can take to promote your spiritual health.
 These include engaging in daily prayer, meditation, imagery, and ritual.
+QUIZ ITEM